globehint/globehint.github.io/_templates/nojson-prompt-fill-guide-template.md

 ## Rules

 - Do not change any HTML tag, class name, id, or the `<script>` block at the bottom - only replace bracketed placeholder text and the handful of `[slug]`-based attribute values (canonical URL, image paths, hrefs).
+The one exception is the GUIDE-META comment block above - that's a required addition, not part of the template you were given.
 - Do not remove the `<meta name="robots" content="noindex, nofollow">` line - I'll remove that myself once I've reviewed the guide.
 - Keep the day-trip card `href` attributes as `#` unless I've told you the real day-trip guides already exist and their URLs.
 - Match the section order and heading structure exactly as given in the template.